Manbi912/Manbi912/README.md

 ## 📖 What can I do for you?

-Highly skilled and experienced Senior Full Stack and Blockchain Developer seeking a challenging position in a dynamic organization.
+Highly skilled and experienced Senior Full Stack Developer seeking a challenging position in a dynamic organization.
 Demonstrating a consistent record of delivering exceptional, scalable, and efficient solutions, I excel in multiple programming languages and frameworks.
 I possess strong problem-solving abilities and a keen eye for detail, ensuring optimal performance and user experience.
 Committed to staying updated with the latest technologies, I aim to contribute my expertise and drive innovation in a collaborative team environment.

 Here are my services what I can help you with: